tasnimmuna2610/audi_used_car_analysis/README.md

 3. Made histogram and distribution plot to show how prices varied with numbers of cars bought.
 4. Plotted ECDF to show the feature of car prices with numer of cars bought, it's probability and probability varied by different types of transmissions.
-5. Created boxplots of different numeric variables and it's change with transmission
+5. Created boxplots of different numeric variables and it's change with transmission Besides, I've applied **Linear Regression Algorithm** for predicting price of AUDI cars using used ones.